WireCell/wire-cell-toolkit/gen/docs/GaussianDiffusion_weight.md

 ## 1. Basic Setup and Goal

 Induced current of drifted charge is computed by convolution of continuous charge distribution and discrete field responses.
-The fundamental problem is to determine how to distribute charge between two adjacent impact wire positions (where the field response is simulated; usually every 1/10th of the wire pitch), in order to effectively apply a linear interpolation of the field responses between the two impact positions, thus maintaining the continuity and accuracy of the simulated waveforms across impact positions along wire pitch orientation for any given charge.
+The fundamental problem is to determine how to distribute charge between two adjacent impact wire positions (where the field response is simulated; usually every 1/10th of the actual wire pitch), in order to effectively apply a linear interpolation of the field responses between the two impact positions, thus maintaining the continuity and accuracy of the simulated waveforms across impact positions along wire pitch orientation for any given charge.
+Check page 38 of arXiv:1802.08709 for more detail.

 ### Initial Conditions:
 - Gaussian distribution centered at μ with standard deviation σ
-- Two adjacent wires at positions x₁ and x₂
+- Two adjacent impact wire positions at x₁ and x₂
 - Total charge Q in the region between x₁ and x₂

 ## 2. Mathematical Framework